hchuhtala/d3-challenge/README.md

 # d3-challenge
-using d3 to create interactive graphs
+Using d3 to create interactive graphs of the Community Survey Data from 2014.